lanl/BEE/docs/sphinx/bee_cwl.rst

 The values for ``nodes`` and  ``ntasks`` are then passed to the template and can be used to request the required resources from the underlying scheduler on submission.

-See our section on the :ref:`Jinja file` for more info on how this works currently.

 beeflow:CheckpointRequirement
 -----------------------------